andreasschmittner/blog/_posts/2025-08-28-DOE-Climate-Report.md

 Then there is evidence that indicates recovery of corals in some years.
-The DOE report cites a [report](https://www.aims.gov.au/sites/default/files/2022-08/AIMS_LTMP_Report_on%20GBR_coral_status_2021_2022_040822F3.pdf) by the Australian Institute of Marince Science (AIMS) from 2022 documenting coral recovery at the Great Barrier Reef, but it does not mention that the dangers of ongoing warming for the future of the Great Barrier Reef (GBR) even though it is clearly stated in the same
+The DOE report cites a [report](https://www.aims.gov.au/sites/default/files/2022-08/AIMS_LTMP_Report_on%20GBR_coral_status_2021_2022_040822F3.pdf) by the Australian Institute of Marince Science (AIMS) from 2022 documenting coral recovery at the Great Barrier Reef, but it does not mention the dangers of ongoing warming for the future of the Great Barrier Reef (GBR) even though those are clearly stated in the same
 AIMS report: "The GBR remains exposed to predicted consequences of climate change, including more frequent and intense marine heat waves" and "the increasing frequency and extent of mass bleaching events in recent years poses a significant risk to the state of reefs in the GBR".
 Moreover, the [AIMS website](https://www.aims.gov.au/information-centre/news-and-stories/worst-bleaching-event-record-wa-coral-reefs-following-long-lasting-and-widespread-marine-heatwave